Kazakhstan tax law does not permit group taxation.

 Deduction of interest paid to related parties, to unrelated parties under related parties warranties, or to parties registered in countries with privileged taxation depends on the borrower's capital structure; deductible interest will be limited with reference to an 'acceptable' proportion of debt-to-equity (7:1 for financial institutions, 4:1 for all other entities).
 The list of jurisdictions with privileged taxation, the so called 'black list' established by the government, includes 57 jurisdictions (click here to see the list).

 Controlled foreign companies (CFCs)

-The new Tax Code significantly revised the CFC rules.
-Currently, a CFC is deemed to be an entity that meets both of the following conditions:
+According to the Tax Code a CFC is deemed to be an entity that meets both of the following conditions:

 - 25% or more of a non-resident’s shares belong directly, indirectly, or constructively to a Kazakhstan entity, or the entity is connected with the resident by means of control, and

 - the effective income tax rate of the non-resident is less than 10% or the non-resident is registered in a ‘black-listed’ jurisdiction (see above).